w3c/wai-media-guide/index.md

 * a descriptive transcript
 * a media player with accessibility support, including an interactive transcript

-## Benefits to Organzations and Individuals
+## Benefits to Organizations and Individuals

 Organizations that make their audio and video accessible can realize benefits such as:
 * Better indexing by search engines.